osrsbox/osrsbox.github.io/_posts/2018-08-27-watercooler-new-item-id-search-tool.md

 }
 {% endhighlight %}

 Notice how the `case` statement (similar to switch for non-Java people!) looks for the `dump` command, then runs a function called `dumpItems()` ... this is the function where the magic happens!
-Well it is not very magical, it is more logical!
+Well, it is not very magical, it is more logical!

 ### Saving Item Metadata to JSON Format

 After adding a new `dumpItems()` function, I started to write the code to dump the actual items.
 In OSRS, every item has a unique ID number, so the first thing is to loop every item ID and then process each item.
 However, I could not find any RuneLite API methods to determine the total number of item ID numbers or to provide a list of valid item ID numbers.
 Furthermore, any list would be dynamic and would be extended every game update.
-I went with a dirty hack, and wrote a simple `for` loop to start from `0` and iterate through to the highest item ID number.
+I went with a dirty hack and wrote a simple `for` loop to start from `0` and iterate through to the highest item ID number.
 To find the highest item ID value I looked at the [ItemID.java](https://github.com/runelite/runelite/blob/master/runelite-api/src/main/java/net/runelite/api/ItemID.java) file from RuneLite which contains a list of all items.
 I decided to create a loop from 0 to 25,000 to ensure complete coverage.

 {% highlight java %}
 private void dumpItems()